BunsDev/chainlink-vault-ERC4626/STIPS.md

 Provide potential solution(s) including the pros and cons of those solutions and who are the different stakeholders in each solution.
 A recommended solution should be chosen here.
 A combination of the below solutions will be used for accomplishing the goals of the project.

 ### Options
-~~1. **Bridging Solution A** - Use Li.Fi to bridge, and native destination chain swap~~
+- ~~1. **Bridging Solution A** - Use Li.Fi to bridge, and native destination chain swap~~
-2. **Bridging Solution B** - Use Chainlink CCIP to send tokens and then use native destination chain swap ~~3. **Custody Solution A** - User Funds on Destination Chain sit in an EOA and cannot be redeemed (one way trip)~~
+- 2. **Bridging Solution B** - Use Chainlink CCIP to send tokens and then use native destination chain swap
+- ~~3. **Custody Solution A** - User Funds on Destination Chain sit in an EOA and cannot be redeemed (one way trip)~~
-4. **Custody Solution B** - User Funds on Destination Chain are in a seperate vault that users can withdraw from (much more complicated but possible with CCIP I think)
+- 4. **Custody Solution B** - User Funds on Destination Chain are in a seperate vault that users can withdraw from (much more complicated but possible with CCIP I think)
-5. **Locking Option** - Vault is locked during bridging and swapping sequence to protect against attacks
+- 5. **Locking Option** - Vault is locked during bridging and swapping sequence to protect against attacks

 ### High Level Design Plan
-_summarize the final design you went for here and why_ The chosen design will use CCIP as the underlying messaging protocol.
+The chosen design will use CCIP as the underlying messaging protocol.
 As there are a limited number of tokens enabled for the protocol to date, CCIP-BnM will be used as Asset A on the source chain vault, and that will be bridged to the Destination Chain Vault.
 Here is will be swapped to an ERC20 using a Uniswap V2 fork and deposited into another ERC4626.

 The vault will be locked during bridging periods to protect from griefing while the value of the underlying is undefined.

-## Timeline
-A proposed timeline for completion

 ## Checkpoint 1

-## Proposed Architecture Changes

-### Goal
-_Describe the actual solution you decided upon_

-CCIP Vault will be able to deposit and withdraw capital from a destination chain and handle accounting on source chain.

-### Design
-There could be two contracts in the protocol/vault architecture.
+Before more in depth design of the contract flows lets make sure that all the work done to this point has been exhaustive.
+It should be clear what we're doing, why, and for who.
+All necessary information on external protocols should be gathered and potential solutions considered.
+At this point we should be in alignment with product on the non-technical requirements for this feature.
+It is up to the reviewer to determine whether we move onto the next step.

 ## Requirements
-_These should be a distillation of the previous two sections taking into account the decided upon high-level implementation.
-Each flow should have high level requirements taking into account the needs of participants in the flow (users, managers, market makers, app devs, etc)_

 ### Source Vault